 Select your bed frame materials.
 This can be as simple as regular 2×4’s or even patio retaining wall blocks.
 The size is up to you!

 The height of the bed should be at least 6 inches high, which gives the plants’ roots plenty of room to grow.
-Check out some great YouTube videos on how to build wood raised garden beds.

 2. Mark the Perimeter

 Once you’re done putting together your raised garden bed, it’s time to select a sunny spot ideal for growing and relocate the frame.
-Remember, if you’re growing vegetables, you need to find an extra sunny spot with plenty of late date sunlight.
+Remember, if you’re growing vegetables, you need to find an extra sunny spot with plenty of late day sunlight.

 Using an edger or spade, mark the ground around the perimeter of the frame.